amohanonamission/AZ-104-AzureAdministrator-Study-Guide/README.md

 This repository reflects **my personal preparation strategy**.

-My preparation included:
+My preparation took 6 weeks because I already had:

 - A cybersecurity degree
 - Previous cybersecurity and compliance experience
+- Security+ and AZ-900
 - Daily hands-on Azure practice
-- Approximately six weeks of focused study
-- Taking Security+ and AZ-900 prior to this (Pass)

-If you're completely new to Azure, or IT in general consider extending your preparation timeline and spending additional time working through Microsoft Learn modules and hands-on labs before scheduling the exam.
+If you're new to Azure or IT, consider extending your preparation timeline and spending additional time working through Microsoft Learn modules and hands-on labs before scheduling the exam.

 ---

 ## Final Thought

-**REMEMBER:** Cloud isn't about memorizing services.
-It's about understanding architecture, making informed decisions, automating repetitive tasks, and continually learning as the platforms evolve.
+**REMEMBER:** Cloud administration isn't about memorizing services.
+It's about understanding architecture, choosing the right solution for scenario, automating repetitive tasks, and continually learning as the platforms evolve.

 > **GOOD LUCK ON YOUR AZURE JOURNEY! ☁️**